 6. Urban Forest Canopy Cover Distribution: Currently the canopy cover distribution in Mississauga is very uneven (see Figure 15).
 For example, subwatersheds in the western part of the city and along the lakeshore have average canopy covers ranging between 15% and 58%, while those in the eastern part of the city and away from the lakeshore, have canopy covers ranging between 1% and 14%.
-Some of this unevenness reflects the history of development in Mississauga (e.g., older residential neighbourhoods, particularly those with large lots, tend to have high canopy coverage, while newer neighbourhoods do not) and some of it reflects constraints outside the City's control (e.g., extensive tree cover is not permitted within the Pearson airport lands because of safety reasons).
+Some of this unevenness is a result of the history of development in Mississauga (e.g., older residential neighbourhoods, particularly those with large lots, tend to have higher canopy coverage than newer neighbourhoods with smaller lots) and some of it reflects constraints outside the City's control (e.g., extensive tree cover is not permitted within the Pearson airport lands due to safety reasons).